ifazk/chobi/README.md

    to control what commands get enabled.
 4. When both the source and target are remote, we can run `pv` on the source machine over ssh.
+5. Cli `--prune-formats`.
+Can use "--prune-format chithi --prune-format syncoid" to prune both formats.
+Defaults to "--prune-format chithi" if not set.
+6. Cli `--dry-run`.

 # Why Rust?
 Why Not Go?
 There are no technical or social reasons why I'm choosing Rust.
 Go would have